rajatjindal/krew-plugin-release/README.md

 #### create a .krew.yaml file in your plugin git repository.
 Below is the file created for [modify-secret](https://github.com/rajatjindal/kubectl-modify-secret).
 Note that this is a template file, and you can templatize your download uri.
 The action will process template, fetch the `.tar.gz` file from processed uri, calculate sha, writes the processed plugin manifest and then opens PR in the `krew-index` repo with these changes.

-Look at this [sample PR](https://github.com/rajatjin/krew-index/pulls/3) created using this action.
+Look at this [sample PR](https://github.com/kubernetes-sigs/krew-index/pull/262) created using this action, reviewed using bot from [@ahmetb](https://github.com/ahmetb) and merged using [@k8s-ci-robot](https://github.com/k8s-ci-robot)

 ```yaml
 apiVersion: krew.googlecontainertools.github.com/v1alpha2